mennatarek1d/Telco-Customer-Churn-Retention-Revenue-Risk-Analysis/README.md

-# Telco-Customer-Churn-Retention-Revenue-Risk-Analysis
+# Telco Customer Churn — Retention & Revenue Risk Analysis

-Analysis of 7,043 telecom customers to identify churn drivers and quantify revenue at risk.
+Analysis telecom customers to identify churn drivers and quantify revenue at risk.

 ## Executive Summary
 Overall churn is **26.5%**, driven almost entirely by month-to-month contracts (**42.7%** churn vs. **2.8%** for two-year contracts).
 Churned customers account for **17.8%** of historical revenue (~£2.86M of ~£16.06M).
 New, month-to-month customers are the highest-risk segment.

 ## Business Problem
 A telecommunications company is experiencing customer churn and wants to understand which customers are most likely to leave and where the retention team should focus its efforts.
 The company needs to identify the customer segments with the highest churn rates, understand the characteristics associated with churn, determine when customers are most vulnerable, and quantify the revenue exposure associated with customer attrition.

-## Business Priorities
-- Migrate month-to-month customers to annual contracts, starting with those in their first 6 months
-- Investigate the electronic check payment flow (churn nearly 2x other methods)
-- Bundle Online Security / Tech Support into onboarding

 ## Technical Implementation
 **Python (Pandas):** data cleaning, type coercion, reusable segment-aggregation function, tenure binning, multi-key crosstabs